Coping With Epilepsy Neurofeedback Practitioner Directory

 see the main Pediatrician (The Primary

-Pediatrician, not a neurologist-Pediatrician).
+Pediatrician, not a Neuro-Pediatrician).

 Doctors can be wrong sometimes; they are human.